Lakemast/WifiCar/README.md

 ## Configuring WiFiCar APP and WiFiCar Robot

 First configure your WiFiCar APP.
 You may change MQTT topics, if you want.
-It's highly recommended change theses MQTT topics when using Public Broker to avoid same applications using the same topic. **When changing topic, you must change the topics in NodeMCU and ESP32CAM, Don't forget that!**
+It's highly recommended change theses MQTT topics when using Public Broker to avoid different applications using the same topic. **When changing topic, you must change the topics in NodeMCU and ESP32CAM, Don't forget that!**

 <img src="/README/WiFiCar-settings.jpg" height="75%" width="75%">